Chart Color Schemes

 Kaleen's population is slightly older than the national pattern

-Kaleen's median age is 39, which is higher than the Australian Capital Territory figure of 35 and comparable to Australia's median age of 38.
-The 65-74 age group constitutes 11.8% of Kaleen's population, compared to the Australian Capital Territory percentage.
-Meanwhile, the 25-34 cohort makes up 11.7%.
+Kaleen's median age is 39, which is higher than the Australian Capital Territory's figure of 35 and comparable to Australia's median age of 38.
+The 65-74 age group makes up 11.8% of Kaleen's population, higher than the Australian Capital Territory's percentage, while the 25-34 cohort is less prevalent at 11.7%.
 Between 2021 and present, the 75 to 84 age group has increased from 5.4% to 8.0% of Kaleen's population.
-Conversely, the 25 to 34 cohort has decreased from 13.3% to 11.7%, and the 65 to 74 group has dropped from 12.9% to 11.8%.
-By 2041, demographic projections indicate significant shifts in Kaleen's age structure.
-The 85+ group is projected to grow by 95 people, reaching 392 from 200.
-This growth is part of a broader aging population trend, with those aged 65 and above comprising all the projected growth.
-Conversely, the 55 to 64 and 45 to 54 age groups are expected to experience population declines.
+Conversely, the 25 to 34 cohort has decreased from 13.3% to 11.7%, and the 65 to 74 age group has dropped from 12.9% to 11.8%.
+By 2041, demographic projections show significant shifts in Kaleen's age structure.
+The 85+ age group is projected to grow by 95 people, reaching 392 from 200.
+The aging population trend is clear, with those aged 65 and above comprising all of the projected growth.
+Meanwhile, the 55-64 and 45-54 cohorts are expected to experience population declines.